JeffreysDA/PowerShell/Credential Creator/README (CredentialCreator).txt

 DETAILED:
-Exclusive Credentials are created in almost the exact same way that that PSCredentials are created, except that the information is exported into an .xml file so that it can be used in a number of scripts.
+Exclusive Credentials are created in almost the exact same way that that PSCredentials are created, except that the information is exported into an .xml file so that it can be used in several scripts.
 Being as the creation process is nearly identical to the native PowerShell function 'Get-Credential' the Username is stored as plain text, while the Password is encrypted using the Windows Data Protection API (DPAPI).
 DPAPI uses a symmetric encryption/decryption key that is created using system information that is exclusive to the machine and account that the user is logged into.
 This means that just like a standard PSCredential, an Exclusive Credential file can only be used on the computer account that it was originally created on.